afranken/dotfiles/README.md

 dotfiles
 ==========

-This repository contains configuration and installation scripts for OSX.
+This repository contains configuration and installation scripts for **OSX Mavericks**.
 I develop Java and JavaScript applications with GIT, Maven, Node and Grunt, all configuration and software is tailored around that.

 _Checkout workspace to `~/.dotfiles/`_